Ragdoll Cat Photos, Breed Information, and Care

 Ragdolls are beautiful cats that make lovely pets.
 When they are relaxed in a person’s arms, some Ragdolls become limp and floppy.
 This behaviour gave the cats their name.
 They are gentle, calm, and loving animals, generally intelligent, and very social.
 They get on well with people of all ages and with other pets in the family.

 Ragdolls are often described as the most dog-like of cats.
-They come when called, can be trained to chase and retrieve a ball and will walk on a leash.
+They come when called, can be trained to chase and retrieve a ball, and will often walk on a leash.
 Mine even respond correctly to the “sit” command, just like my dogs do.
 Some cats like to greet their family members when they come home.
-Nevin and Bennie - my ragdoll cats - often greet my dogs as they pass by.
+Nevin and Bennie—my ragdoll cats—often greet my dogs as they pass by.
 Ragdolls frequently enjoy sleeping on top of people, which Nevin loves to do.
 Some even follow their owners from room to room.

 Ragdolls are large cats but have a soft voice.
 Males may reach as much as twenty to twenty-five pounds in weight, while females can reach around fifteen pounds.
 They grow slowly and don't reach their full size until they are four years old.

 Although the cats shown in this article look different from one another, they are all Ragdolls.
 Representatives of the breed have a wide variety of colours and patterns.